xxruyle/bandcamp-download/README.md

 # BandcampDownload
 Download Bandcamp albums and songs in mp3 format

+# Credits
+- Made for educational purposes

+- Remember to support artists